ChaTho7/Anatomy-BackEnd/README.md

 # ChaTho Antomy-BackEnd

+This project was generated with .NET Core 3.1.

 ## Project Summary

 This project has been created as a result of long efforts.
 All studies are devoted to the medical community.